+I. OBJECTIVE:

-I. OBJECTIVE: For amateurs around the world to contact other amateurs in as many U.S. states, Canadian provinces, and countries as possible utilizing the 160 meter band.
+For amateurs around the world to contact other amateurs in as many U.S. states, Canadian provinces, and countries as possible utilizing the 160-meter band.

 II.
-BAND USE: 1800-2000 kHz.
+BAND USE

+1810-2000 kHz in ITU Region 1.
+1800-2000 kHz in ITU Regions 2 and 3.
 All entrants are encouraged to spread out as much as possible, obeying frequency restrictions and power limits for their own country.
+Any violations of the ITU band use rules may result in disgualification.